Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Parameter-free algorithm for convex problems

 \section{Parameter-free algorithm for convex problems}

-For all the convergence results presented in the previous sections, we need information on the Lipschitz constant $L$ of $\nabla f$ and an upper bound $D$ on the distance $\operatorname{dist}(x_0, X^*)$ to the optimal solution set.
-In this section, we study parameter-free implementation strategies for handling the situations when information of $L$ and $D$ is not available.
-For simplicity, we will focus on the unconstrained case $\min_{x\in\R^n}f(x)$.
-The parameter-free implementation strategies for the cases with simple feasible set, composite function, and/or nested optimization can be derived similarly.
+For all the convergence results presented in the previous sections, we need to know some important problem parameters including the Lipschitz constant $L$ and an upper bound $D$ on the distance $\operatorname{dist}(x_0, X^*)$.
+In this section, we study parameter-free implementation strategies that do not require such information.
+For simplicity, we will focus on the unconstrained case, but the parameter-free implementation strategies can be derived similarly for the cases with simple feasible set and (nested) composite objective function.